• Skip to primary navigation

 • Remove sheet pan from oven and sprinkle with cheese curds.
 Return to oven for 3-4 minutes, until curds become a bit soft and melty.

 • Plate potato wedges and cheese curds.
-Top with warm gravy.
+Top with warm gravy and a fried egg (if using).
 Enjoy!

 Notes